didghwns0514/Cocoatalk-actual/README.md

 ## 10) Text-align VS Flex-center

 - If you are working with Text tags like p, h(n) tags; Just use text-align properties;

+## 11) Inheritance

+- You can give an element's css attribute value, a inhert.
+- This will make the parent's base attribute move on the the child, the current one.
+- Example
+  - CSS
+    ```CSS
+      #login-form > a {
+        text-align: center;
+        text-decoration: none;
+        color: inherit; /* This will inherit parent's attributes */
+      }
+    ```